DavidRaisch/dhbw4_af_project/README.md

 ## Extensions
-- **Randomization feature in lane detection:** This feature introduces randomization in the lane detection process to enhance robustness against varying environmental conditions and improve generalization. !!!!Anpassen!!!!
+- **Randomization feature in lane detection:** The Detection of Borders isn't based on fixed colours.
+It is based on differences in color.
+Therefore our Implementation is robust against random colours for the road and environment as long as the difference of them is high enough.
 - **Implementation and functionality of both controllers:**
 Details regarding their implementation and functionality are provided in the code documentation and the "Lateral Control" chapter.